MrSinho/shengine/docs/src/noise-example.md

 | `S`         |       _W_      |       _Q_      |
 | `A`         |       _S_      |       _A_      |
 | `B`         |       _X_      |       _Z_      |

+To see the parameters values, or to enable/disable the UI, press `H`.

 Fragment shader algorithm: